 Who is Doc Griggs?

-You can catch him weekly for the past 7 years on WVUE FOX 8 New Orleans’ Morning Edition on Thursdays and Fridays (now daily for COVID-19 updates) and on Tuesdays and on WHIV 102.3FM for the last 2 years.
+You can catch him weekly for the past 7 years on WVUE FOX 8 New Orleans’ Morning Edition as a Health Educator every Thursday morning at 7:40 AM.
 He has appeared weekly on New Orleans’ oldest African American talk-radio station, WBOK 1230AM educating and empowering the community on how to be experts on their own health and health outcomes.
+He broadcasts every Tuesday with “The Doc Griggs Show” on WBOK 1230AM from 3:00 PM to 4:00 PM.
+In addition, he makes monthly appearances on the “Good Morning Show” with Oliver Thomas.
+Dr. Griggs is also a contributing medical writer for Data News Weekly, a local community paper and Breakthru Magazine, a local community magazine.
 His approach is evidence-based, practical and relevant to each community he engages, from children to seniors alike, of all races and genders.

 Eric D. Griggs M.D. / “Doc Griggs”